 People reportedly waited outside for 11 hours or more before getting inside.
-Smaller retailers are also creating meaningful experiences for their customers who, in many cases, travel to participate in the activation.
+Smaller retailers are also creating meaningful experiences for their customers who, in many cases, travel to participate in the activity.

-For an offline business, it’s also possible to partner with an online retailer to expand your reach and test demand.
+For an offline businesses, it’s also possible to partner with an online retailer to expand your reach and test demand.

 It takes a considerable amount of effort but it can be one of the most powerful ways to connect with a larger market because it’s an experience.